 Without a sufficient and sustainable electricity supply, this economy finds itself in dire straits.
-The hard-hitting facts are that Witzenberg Municipality is for all intents and purposes running at its NMD (Notified Maximum Demand) of 46,2 MVA (total).
-In fact, NMD was exceeded in 2019/2020 as well as the current 21/22.
-The current Eskom backbone network does not permit an increase of this NMD until such time as their backbone network has been upgraded.
+The hard-hitting facts are that Witzenberg Municipality is for all intents and purposes running at its Notified Maximum Demand (NMD) of 48,2 MVA (total).
+An increase of 2MVA in addition to the then 46,2MVA, was granted by Eskom in October 2024.
+Therefore making the new total NMD of 48,2MVA.
+However, the new NMD is still not sufficient to cater for the load demand of the municipality.
+The current Eskom backbone network does not permit any addition increase of this NMD until such time as their backbone network has been upgraded.
 The implications thereof are eight years and R250 million, meaning that 2030 is the earliest our NMD can be upgraded.
-Eskom however originally moved this date from 2022 to 2030 and more recently back to 2025.
+Eskom however originally moved this date from 2022 to 2030 and more recently back to 2027.
 Time will however show when the upgrade really happens.